 We often meet women who work themselves into exhaustion in their careers believing that by giving everything they’ve got their efforts will be rewarded and they will finally reach a state of enoughness.
 The opposite is likely to happen.
 Many will start feeling resentment towards the very job they used to love or burn out completely.

 Evelina was working for a large consultancy firm and opened up at a DrivenWoman Lifeworking workshop.
 She said her main goal was to take a sabbatical from her job.
 When asked what made her choose such a goal, she replied that she was simply exhausted.
 Our Drivenwoman Group Leader encouraged her to define a goal beyond her current state of exhaustion and how to set boundaries that would work for her:

 Why did she originally join the firm and was she doing a job she loved?
 She said that she liked the firm and that she was definitely on a career path she had chosen as her passion.
 After a little chat we found out that the reason she wanted to take a break and escape was because she had not put any boundaries for her work.
 She was always the last person in the office and work was always at the forefront of everything else.

-When you start saying 'no' you start discovering who you are
+When you start saying ‘no’ and setting boundaries, you start discovering who you are

 Sometimes women jump to conclusions and think they need to go ‘discover themselves’, completely changing their careers when sometimes all they need to do is to establish some healthy boundaries and give themselves more space.